Muttar: Places of worship

 The road through Muttar helps people to reach easily to the religious destination 'Chakulathukavu' Temple.

 Schools

 The Govt.
 UP school, and St. George Higher Secondary School, which are more than 75 years old, are the main educational institutes in the village.

 A newly started institution in Muttar is the Christ City School (CBSE Curriculum), an institution run by the Carmelites of Mary Immaculate (CMI) Fathers.

 St Joseph Mission Hospital is at the heart of the Muttar village.

 Muttar was one of the first villages in Alappuzha district to achieve 100% literacy.

 Economy

 Agriculture is the main revenue source of the village.
 The main crops are rice, coconut, banana, mango etc. The villagers also engage in fishing as a source of revenue and as entertainment.

 Demographics

-As per census 2011, the population of the village is 9200 out of which 4437 males and 4763 females.
+As per 2011 Indian Census, the population of the village is 9200 out of which 4437 males and 4763 females.